- Minnesota homeowners in 13 metro cities will need to get a professional seller inspection before they sell their home.

-2. Check smoke alarm
+2. Check smoke alarms

-When was the last time you checked your smoke alarm — aside from when you charred that pizza last year?
+When was the last time you checked your smoke alarms — aside from when you charred that pizza last year?
 Give each alarm in your house a test or replace the batteries in each to be safe.

 You’ll also want to check your city requirements to ensure you have the legally required number of smoke detectors in your home.
 In Minneapolis (and most areas), the requirement is to have a smoke alarm on every level and outside each sleeping area.